MokshagnaAnurag/MokshagnaAnurag/README.md

 ## 💼 **Work Experience**

-- **Technical Support Engineering Intern**
+### **Technical Support Engineering Intern**
-  - Troubleshooting computer systems, software, and networks.
+- Troubleshot complex computer systems, software, and network issues.
-  - Collaborated with cross-functional teams to resolve complex issues.
+- Collaborated with cross-functional teams to deliver solutions and enhance user experience.

-- **Cyber Security Internship at ShadowFox** _(Sept 2024 - Oct 2024)_
+### **Cyber Security Internship at ShadowFox** _(Sept 2024 - Oct 2024)_
-   - Conducted penetration testing and vulnerability analysis.
+- Conducted penetration testing and vulnerability analysis on systems and networks.
-   - Tools: `Nmap`, `Gobuster`, `Metasploit`, `Wireshark`.
+- Utilized tools like `Nmap`, `Gobuster`, `Metasploit`, and `Wireshark` to identify and resolve security flaws.

 ---